 Assessment 3: Final Project Report and Reflections after completion of the project.

-This would normally be a written report, including an outline of the employer and of the placement undertaken, with reflections on achievements, challenges, problems and skills acquired, as well as reflection on lessons learned for the future.
+This would normally be a written report, including an outline of the employer and labour market information (LMI) for the employment sector within which they work; a detailed report on the project; and reflections on achievements, challenges, problems and skills acquired, keyed as appropriate to the My Careers Skills Assessment completed before the project; as well as reflection on lessons learned for the future in terms of employability and next steps towards graduate employment.
 It should be academic and scholarly, with reference made to appropriate secondary sources.
-In consultation with the tutor, an alternative form of negotiated assessment may be offered.
+The assessment form (eg Word document,

 001 Project outline; 500 word or equivalent; week 9 of Sem 1 20%